Year 3

 Music/French/Computing

 Computing is taught using the Kapow scheme.
-This term Year 3 will learn about Computers and Hardware.
+This term, Year 3 will use iPads to develop their digital video skills to create trailers with special effects and transitions.

 French is taught through using the Language Angels programme.
 The children enjoy this, as it is interactive with quizzes, songs and games to help them learn the language.